Border reivers: Border Surnames

+Armstrong, Bell, Elliot, Dodds, Graham and Hall, for example, had branches of their Surname on both sides of the border; this didn't necessarily lead to cross-border kinship ties.
+Major landowners, like the Percys and Dacres, could also hold kinship ties with Surnames.

 A variety of terms describe the Border families, such as the "Riding Surnames" and the "Graynes" thereof.
-Alongside the standard surnames, a distinct class of 'gentleman' Surnames emerged, highlighting that clannism, self-defense, and clan loyalty were not limited to poorer highland communities.
-The Surnames could be broken down into smaller community groups, for example in the 1520s, the Charltons of Tynesdale were made up of four 'Bands': Hesleyside, Billingham, Shitlington, and the Bower.
+Alongside the standard surnames, a distinct class of 'gentleman' Surnames emerged, highlighting that clannism, self-defence, and clan loyalty were not limited to poorer highland communities.
+The Surnames could be broken down into smaller community groups, for example in the 1520s, the Charltons of Tynedale were made up of 'Bands': Hesleyside, Billingham, Shitlington, and the Bower; The heidsmen of these bands often vied for dominance, with one temporarily rising to power, only for another to emerge as circumstances shifted and the influence of their predecessors waned.

-Surnames, understood as defensive kinship groups, weren't recorded until 1498 in a royal precept issued to the sheriff of Northumberland that the term "Surnames" was used to describe certain families inhabiting Tynedale and Redesdale.
-Though it is generally assumed that these kinship groups emerged as a consequence of the Scottish Wars of Independence.

-This can be equated to the system of the Highland Clans and their septs. e.g. Clan Donald and Clan MacDonald of Sleat, can be compared with the Scotts of Buccleuch and the Scotts of Harden and elsewhere.
-Both Border Graynes and Highland septs, however, had the essential feature of patriarchal leadership by the chief of the name, known as 'Heidsman' in the Borders and had territories in which most of their kindred lived.
+It can perhaps be equated to the system of the Highland Clans and their septs. e.g. Clan Donald and Clan MacDonald of Sleat, can be compared with the Scotts of Buccleuch and the Scotts of Harden and elsewhere.
+The first English source to compare the Surnames to clans appears in 1506.
+Both Border Graynes and Highland septs, however, had the essential feature of patriarchal leadership by the chief of the name, known as 'Heidsman' (headsman) in the Borders and had territories in which most of their kindred lived.
+The term 'heidsman' first appears on the Scottish-side in the 15th century, before being first found in English sources in the 16th century.

-In an Act of the Scottish Parliament of 1587 there is the description of the "Chiftanis and chieffis of all clannis ... duelland in the hielands or bordouris" – thus using the words 'clan' and 'chief' to describe both Highland and Lowland families.
-The act goes on to list the various Border clans.
-Later, Sir George MacKenzie of Rosehaugh, the Lord Advocate (Attorney General), writing in 1680 said "By the term 'chief' we call the representative of the family from the word chef or head and in the Irish (Gaelic) with us the chief of the family is called the head of the clan".
-Thus, the words chief or head, and clan or family, are interchangeable.
-It is therefore possible to talk of the MacDonald family or the Maxwell clan.
-The idea that Highlanders should be listed as clans while the Lowlanders are listed as families originated as a 19th-century convention.